turbot/steampipe-plugin-net/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-[Net] The net plugin is a set of utility tables for steampipe to query attributes of X.509 certificates associated with websites, DNS records and connectivity to specific network socket addresses.
+The net plugin is a set of utility tables for steampipe to query attributes of X.509 certificates associated with websites, DNS records and connectivity to specific network socket addresses.

 For example: